Lennolium/swiftGuard/README.md

 ## Installation

-1. Download the latest release from the <a href="https://github.com/Lennolium/swiftGuard/releases">Releases</a> tab.
+1. Obtain the most recent version by downloading it from [Releases](https://github.com/Lennolium/swiftGuard/releases).
 2. Open the downloaded `swiftGuard.dmg` file.
 3. Drag the swiftGuard application into the Applications folder.
 4. Grant necessary permissions by opening `System Preferences >